 - Exporting of map data in 8, 12 or 16 bit formats (ie. >256 tiles).

-nb.
-To avoid any potential copyright issues, the full set of examples have been removed from this package, they are now available as a free download from...
+* To avoid any potential copyright issues, the full set of examples are also available as a free download from..

 In order to download this tool you must purchase it at or above the minimum price of $19.99 USD.
 You will get access to the following files: